suvanbalu/suvanbalu/README.md

 - 🔭 I’m currently working on Open Source Contribution
 - 🌱 I’m currently learning DSA and OOPS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on NLP and ML projects
 - 🤔 I’m looking for help with Solidity
 - 💬 Ask me about Competitive programming
 - ⚡ Fun fact: **Programmers count from 0**